wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 God is all that is great and wonderful; I am nothing, have nothing, can do nothing.
 Yet all comes out of me — the source is me; the root, the origin, is me.

-When reality explodes in you, you may call it experiënce of God.
+When reality explodes in you, you may call it experience of God.
-Or, rather, it is God experiëncing you.
+Or, rather, it is God experiencing you.
 God knows you when you know yourself.
 Reality is not the result of a process; it is an explosion.
 It is definitely beyond the mind, but all you can do is to know your mind well.